 For quick, factual questions, the library offers electronic reference services.
 Air University students, staff members, or faculty members receive first priority on questions received.
 Your request will be sent to an e-mail box that will be checked twice daily, Monday through Friday.
 Answers to questions will be provided as time permits.
 To submit an electronic reference question, click here.

 The Air University Outreach Network was established for research and collaboration and does not interfere with the military network.
-Students who have been issued a laptop through AWC, ACSC, and SAASS, and anyone with a personal laptop, pda or other Internet capable device may connect to Outreach.
+Anyone with a personal laptop, pda or other Internet capable device may connect to Outreach.
 Connection instructions are available at the Information Desk.
-The Outreach connection radius extends to the areas immediately outside the library.
+The Outreach connection radius extends to the areas immediately outside the center.
+MSFRIC also has five MiFi (Mobile Wi-Fi) hotspots where users may connect their personal devices to the Internet.
+School issued laptops or other government issued devices should not be connected to the Internet through MiFi.

 The Cartographic Information Section of MSFRIC is responsible for all cartographic information support for Air University.
 This section enhances the educational function of Air University by providing maps and charts to students, faculty, and staff in residence at Maxwell/Gunter.
 Map support is also provided to AFJROTC and AFROTC detachments throughout the United States as coordinated through HQ AFROTC.
 To access the Map room's website, click here.